SeldonIO/seldon-core/examples/input_tranformer/README.md

 Each component in Seldon Inference graph is a microservice – specifically a docker container.
-The Seldon graph links those docker containers together to result in an end output.
-The repository contains the code for each docker image needed for seldon graph to work.
-And deploy.yaml files refer those docker images and make a seldon graph out of them.
+The Seldon graph links those docker containers (in deploy.yaml file) to result in an end output.

 ![Graph Explanation](https://github.com/SandhyaaGopchandani/seldon-core/blob/seldon_component_example/examples/input_tranformer/graph_explained.png)

+The repository contains the folder for for each docker image needed for seldon graph to work.
+Please note that the docker images would not work as is.
+You will want to add correct logic and model files for it to wotk.
+Update deploy.yaml file to add correct reference to the docker images and deploy it to seldon core using

     kubectl apply -f deploy.yaml